D`wine - Poem by Xelam Kan

-Mistaken by subsequent races
+Mistaken by the subsequent races

-The notion of god and His traces;
+The STORY of god and His traces;

-From Solon to Solomon
+From Solon to Solomon, and

-From necromancy to theocracy,
+From necromancy to theocracy.

-How can He simply be a Semitic,
+How can He only be a Semitic,

-And mute in Gallic and in Attic.
+and mute in Gallic and in Attic?

-These are nothing but fancies, and
+THESE are nothing but fancies, and

-Fancies and an aura of Romance
+an aura of Romance, that brought

-To cease their peace and
+humanity in trance, to cease their peace and

-And blessed them with an uncertain attitude
+Freedom with an uncertain attitude;

-And fooling the Mortals as child
+And fool the Mortals as a child.

-How graciously marked by a Renaissance`s soul
+How graciously marked by a Renaissance`s soul, that

-there is no sin but ignorance
+there is no sin but ignorance, and

-count religion but a childish toy-
+count religion but a childish toy.

-Isn`t this a fable or old wives` tales?
+Isn`t THIS a fable or old wives` tales?

 Priest, monk, Saint, cleric and rabbi

-These are but heralds of heaven and hell
+These are but heralds of heaven and hell,

-Claimed to be revealed
+Claimed to be revealed with

-the truth that was cognate
+the truth that was 'cognate' to man.

 The mysteries of life and death

-Of good and evil
+Of good and evil, Of heaven and hell,

 Aren`t illusions and mantal repressions?

 That viciously drafted to hail their worldly vision.

 Poet's Notes about The Poem